Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The Colorado Division of Banking requires individuals to post a surety bond in order to lawfully operate a money transmission business in the state.
 Prior to beginning the bonding process, applicants should verify their required bond amount with the state in which they desire to do business.
 Bond amounts will range anywhere between $250,000 and $2 million.
 The bond amount that each applicant is required to post is determined on a case-by-case basis, depending on the financial condition of the applicant.

 Money transmitter bonds are subject to underwriting, meaning the amount you’ll pay depends on a review of your personal credit report.
 No need to worry about less-than-stellar credit affecting your chance of posting a bond — the professionals at SuretyBonds.com make the bonding process quick and easy for all applicants.
-Click here to receive a free bond quote.
+Request a free bond quote today.

 If you want to work with a team of surety specialists who make your bonding needs their main priority, call SuretyBonds.com at 1 (800) 308-4358 today or submit a bond request form now.
 We can typically provide you with a free, no-obligation bond quote within one business day of applying.

 Why do I need this bond?